r57zone/DualShock4-emulator/README.md

 **• Touchpad press don't work**<br>
 It is possible that the "PS Plus" or "PS Remote Play" apps have given priority to the Xbox controller, so restart the "PS Plus" or "PS Remote Play" apps and the emulated DualShock 4 should take precedence over the Xbox controller.

+**• When playing in xCloud, in the browser, the context menu is called up on the right mouse button, how can I remove it in the browser?**<br>
+First change the name of the window in the configuration file or change the `ActivateInAnyWindow` parameter to `1`, restarting the program.
+Next, go to the xCloud website, press "F12", select the console and paste [this code](https://github.com/r57zone/DualShock4-emulator/blob/master/ContextMenuBlock.txt) there, press run and the context menu will no longer be shown.

 ## Xbox controller
 The "Back/View/Select" button (the first button to the right of the left stick) on the Xbox controller emulating pressing the touchpad on a Sony DualShock 4.